renatoathaydes/Automaton/README.md

 ## Providing custom Configuration

-The `Automaton` does not require any external configuration, but it allows the user to provide a configuration file which will be used if found.
+The `Automaton` does not require any external configuration, but it allows the user to provide a configuration file to customize its behavior if desired.

 To provide custom configuration, simply add a file called `/automaton-config.properties` to the classpath.